-Discussion with the registered manager confirmed there had been no recent safeguarding referrals or investigations.
-Review of accident and incidents notifications, care records and complaints records confirmed this.
-The registered manager confirmed that all suspected, alleged or actual incidents of abuse would be fully and promptly referred to the relevant persons and agencies for investigation in accordance with procedures and legislation; written records would be retained.
+Discussion with the registered manager, review of accident and incidents notifications, care records and complaints records confirmed that all suspected, alleged or actual incidents of abuse were fully and promptly referred to the relevant persons and agencies for investigation in accordance with procedures and legislation; written records were retained.

-The registered manager confirmed there were risk management procedures in place relating to the safety of individual residents.
+The registered manager advised there were risk management procedures in place relating to the safety of individual residents.
 Discussion with the registered manager identified that the home did not accommodate any individuals whose assessed needs could not be met.
 Review of care records identified that individual care needs assessments and risk assessments were obtained prior to admission.